sergiompp/networkAccessMethods-ALOHA/practice3/README.md

 > If each packet is 1 KB in size, on average it is occupying 1.79 KBytes.

 * Now the buffer on the node has a memory of 5 KB.
 The node uses the packet drop algorithm to mitigate congestion on the network.
 What is the probability that the node will have to drop packets?

+> We know that the maximum number of packet can be in the system are 6 (5 packets in the queue and 1 more on the channel) due to buffer's memory is 5 KB and packet's size is 1 KB.
+So, the system can be modelate like M / M / 1 / 6.